dat-ecosystem/consortium/README.md

 ### WG Membership Process

+* New members are nominated by existing WG members
 * Members are added/removed via Voting Consensus
   * Voting Consensus is all current WG members minus 1
   * Several members belong to the same organization.
 Unless/until we have a voting process that’s more complex than unanimous minus one, we use member voting and not organization voting.